 Specifically, they have developed an Anticorruption Policy, within the Organisation and Management Model, in order to protect the impartiality and good performance of the society, the corporate assets and the shareholders' expectations, the work of all employees and of the shareholders in general.

-The Ethical and Anticorruption Committee, appointed on 21 December 2017 by the BoD, has the role of monitoring and supervising the effective implementation of the Anticorruption Policy and of its compliance, particularly with the responsibility to:
+The Ethical and Anticorruption Committee, has the role of monitoring and supervising the effective implementation of the Anticorruption Policy and of its compliance, particularly with the responsibility to:

 - verify the effective implementation of the policy and its compliance;